ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ck
+in Ihe following text: 2d Epistle of John,
+5th verse &quot;and now I beseech thee,
+lady, not as though I wrote a command­
+ment unlo thee, but ihat we had from the
+beginning, that we love one another.&quot;
+She returned it with the following: 2d
+chap, of Ruth, 10th v. &quot;Then she fell
+on her face and bowed herself to the
+ground, and said unto him, why have I
+found grace in thine eyes, that thou
+shouldst take notice of me. seeing I am
+a stranger?&#x27;&#x27; II returned the book
 pointing to ihe 3d Epimle of John:
 &quot;having many things to write unto you,
 I would not write with jiaper and ink: